jorgeacunam/jorgeacunam.github.io/_pages/profiles.md

   - align: right
     image: SOFÍA.jpg
     content: about_einstein.md
-    image_circular: true # crops the image to make it circular
+    image_circular: false # crops the image to make it circular
     more_info: >

   - align: right
     image: ENZO.jpeg
     content: about_einstein.md
-    image_circular: true # crops the image to make it circular
+    image_circular: false # crops the image to make it circular
     more_info: >

   - align: right
     image: JOSEFA.jpeg
     content: about_einstein.md
-    image_circular: true # crops the image to make it circular
+    image_circular: false # crops the image to make it circular
     more_info: >

   - align: right
     image: TOMÁS.jpeg
     content: about_einstein.md
-    image_circular: true # crops the image to make it circular
+    image_circular: false # crops the image to make it circular
     more_info: >

   - align: right
     image: Daniela Cantariño.jpg
     content: about_einstein.md
-    image_circular: true # crops the image to make it circular
+    image_circular: false # crops the image to make it circular
     more_info: >

   - align: right
     image: Mariana Arriz.jpg
     content: about_einstein.md
-    image_circular: true # crops the image to make it circular
+    image_circular: false # crops the image to make it circular
     more_info: >

   - align: right
     image: Maryam Jafaripakzad.JPG
     content: about_einstein.md
-    image_circular: true # crops the image to make it circular
+    image_circular: false # crops the image to make it circular
     more_info: >

 ---